 These activities may have the effect of raising or maintaining the market price of the common stock or preventing or retarding a decline in the market price of the common stock, and, as a result, the price of the common stock may be higher than the price that otherwise might exist in the open market.
 If the underwriters commence these activities, they may discontinue them at any time.
-The underwriters may carry out these transactions on The NASDAQ Global Market, in the over-the-counter market or otherwise.
+The underwriters may carry out these transactions on The NASDAQ Global Market, in the overthe-counter market or otherwise.

 In addition, in connection with this offering certain of the underwriters (and selling group members) may engage in passive market making transactions in our common stock on The Nasdaq Global Market prior to the pricing and completion of this offering.
 Passive market making consists of displaying bids on The Nasdaq Global Market no higher than the bid prices of independent market makers and making purchases at prices no higher than these independent bids and effected in response to order flow.
-Net purchases by a passive market maker on each day are generally limited to a specified percentage of the passive market making may cause the price of our common stock to be higher than the price that otherwise would exist in the open market in the absence of these transactions.
+Net purchases by a passive market maker on each day are generally limited to a specified percentage of the passive market maker's average daily trading volume in the common stock during a specified period and must be discontinued when such limit is reached.
+Passive market making may cause the price of our common stock to be higher than the price that otherwise would exist in the open market in the absence of these transactions.
 If passive market making is commenced, it may be discontinued at any time.